Ehanlion/mist_obsidian/_To-Do List.md

 	- [ ] Work on the mission pertaining to sylvia starlight
 	- [ ] work on the potions mission for Pombo Wrinkle and develop a cool exploration, sneaking, hunting, and foraging mission.
 	- [ ] Understand and finalize the potion making system.
 Slim down the potion making levelling and make it easier to use.
+- [ ] Work on the introduction mission
+	- [ ] split it into multiple missions
+		- [ ] Learn from locals in Kelswin's home town about the van
+		- [ ] gathering info from towns surrounding the vanishings
+		- [ ] there should be something to do exploring the creatures behind the vanishings
+		- [ ] This should tie into the large, inland sea caves.
+		- [ ] The final boss should be a massive crab, mind controlling ocean creatures, mutating them, and causing they to raid the villages
+			- [ ] the stolen people are used for information and as worker drones since the crab is mining the sea caves for minerals
+		- [ ] There should be some reveal at the very end that the crab was being controlled itself by some powerful creature.
+This needs to lead them towards the forests and the green order.
 - [ ] Work on the Mountains region for Deion
 	- [ ] Flesh out Garrick
 	- [ ] Flesh of the Iron-first Marauders